Skip to content

 How It Works

-The Sentences tool runs the same constraint vocabulary you use elsewhere (phoneme patterns, CV shapes, percentile-bounded developmental frequency, contrastive minimal pairs) against an indexed corpus of attested sentences.
+The Sentences tool runs the same constraint vocabulary you use elsewhere (phoneme patterns, CV shapes, percentile-bounded frequency, contrastive minimal pairs) against an indexed corpus of attested sentences.
 A returned sentence is one where every active constraint is satisfied — phoneme rules by at least one word, contrastive rules by both members of a pair witness, bound rules by every content word in the sentence.

 Sentences are ranked by per-query match count first (sentences with more constraint-satisfying words rank higher), then by rarity score within tier (a static signal favoring sentences carrying rarer phonological constraints), source-interleaved so results don't pile up from one corpus.